30

 WEATHER 5/5

-The East Bay rivals San Diego for the best weather in the country (even though in my 15-game sample, I’ve suffered a two-hour delay and a rare rainout).
+The East Bay rivals San Diego for the best weather in the country (even though in my 20-game lifetime sample, I’ve suffered a two-hour delay and a rare rainout).
 Early season, mid-season or late season, you’re likely to get a nice day.
 And unlike San Francisco, the nights, while often chilly, aren’t nearly as bone-crushingly cold.

 VIBE 13/25